New Jersey Severance Agreement Lawyer

 By signing a severance agreement with any or all of these provisions, you can easily sign away important legal rights without fully realizing it.
 Once signed, a severance agreement is a legally binding contract.
 And even if some provisions of the agreement are later held unenforceable by a court, the remainder of the deal may still remain in force.
 At the same time, a severance agreement also imposes certain obligations on the employer, and as the employee you also have the right to file a suit for breach of contract.

-Severance Agreement Lawyers Serving Ocean, Monmouth & Middlesex County
+New Jersey Severance Agreement Lawyers Serving Ocean, Monmouth & Middlesex County

 Many people are quick to sign a severance agreement without stopping to think through the potential consequences.
 This is always a mistake.
 If your employer has presented you with a draft severance agreement, you should not feel pressured to sign right away.
 Instead, take the time to consult with an experienced New Jersey severance agreement lawyer who will represent your best interests.
 Contact Poulos LoPiccolo PC today to schedule an initial consultation.